Martin J. Hillenbrand: Later years

 After retiring from the U.S. Foreign Service, the former ambassador Hillenbrand served as the Director-General of the Atlantic Institute for International Affairs in Paris, France, from 1977-1982.
 In 1982, Dr. Hillenbrand was named Dean Rusk Professor of International Relations at the University of Georgia and held this position until his retirement from this university in 1997.
-In his retirement, the former ambassador Hillenbrand published his memoirs: "Fragments of Our Time: Memoirs of a Diplomat" (University of Georgia Press: 1998).
+In his retirement Hillenbrand published his memoirs, titled Fragments of Our Time: Memoirs of a Diplomat.

-In 2004 Ambassador Hillenbrand participated in an oral history project that focused on his role and understanding of significant world events during his career in the U.S. Foreign Service and also considered his outlook on the future.
+In 2004, Ambassador Hillenbrand participated in an oral history project that focused on his role and understanding of significant world events during his career in the U.S. Foreign Service and also considered his outlook on the future.
 Audio and video recordings from this project are housed in the Richard B. Russell Library at the University of Georgia.

 Hillenbrand died in Athens, Georgia, on February 2, 2005, at the age of 89.